FX Options Prices

 The holder of an option (long) pays a premium for the right to exercise the option at a profit, or let the option expire with no further obligation.
 The writer of an option (short) receives the premium and assumes the possible liability of having to pay the difference between the strike price and market price at maturity.

-The pricing model Saxo applies for FX Vanilla options is based on an implied volatility surface for the Black-Scholes model.
+The pricing model Saxo applies for FX Vanilla options is based on the Black-Scholes model.
 The price is calculated in pip terms of the 2nd currency.
 Pricing is available for options with maturities from 1 day to 12 months, providing you with maximum flexibility to implement your trading strategies and market views.

 Saxo reserves the right to apply different spreads for notional amounts exceeding market standard or for clients requiring a specific level of service.